Achievable logoAchievable logo

 • Bond trading at a 6% yield

-You’ll learn how to translate each of these quotes, but it’s obvious they are different.
-One refers to the price of a bond (95 = 95% of par, which is $950), while the other refers to yield (which is the overall rate of return on a bond).
+You’ll learn how to translate each quote, but you can already see the difference.
+One refers to price (95 = 95% of par, or $950), while the other refers to yield (the overall rate of return on a bond).

-Bonds issued in certain formats are quoted in specific ways.
+Bonds issued in certain formats are often quoted in specific ways.
 Term bonds are most often quoted in price form.
-Sometimes, price quotes are referred to as percentage of par quotes.
-As discussed in the paragraph above, a bond quote at 95 means the bond is trading at 95% of par.
-Hence, why it’s called a percentage of par quote.
-They can also be referred to as dollar quotes or term quotes.
+Price quotes may also be called percentage of par quotes.
+As discussed above, a quote of 95 means the bond is trading at 95% of par.
+Price quotes may also be referred to as dollar quotes or term quotes.

 Serial bonds are most often quoted in yield form.
 Yield quotes are also referred to as serial quotes and basis quotes.
-You may have heard of a basis point, which is equal to .01%.
-In your career, you’ll find basis points utilized when discussing performance.
+You may have heard of a basis point, which equals 0.01%.
+In practice, basis points are often used when discussing performance.
 For example:

 “The company’s revenues exceeded expectations by 50 basis points.”

-This is a fancy way of saying the company exceeded revenue expectations by 0.50%.
-You may encounter basis points on the exam, and there are a few ways to remember what a basis point is:
+That means the company exceeded revenue expectations by 0.50%.
+You may encounter basis points on the exam.
+Here are two key conversions:

 • 1 basis point = 0.01%